 Not only are trees essential for life, but as the longest living species on earth, they give us a link between the past, present and future.

 Historical references to the sacredness of trees fills volumes of poetic works.
 Taliesin, a 6th century Celtic bard used what some academics claim as the secret language of trees to express and exchange ideas with those with need to know, “without anyone there being any the wiser.”

-Los Angeles’s Tree People (treepeople.org) lists the “Top 22 Benefits of Trees” to include facts like:
+Los Angeles’s Tree People (treepeople.org) lists the “Top 22 Benefits of Trees” to include:

 Inhale deeply and let this breath expand your upper body.
-Hold for a second or two, and exhale.
+Hold for a second or two.
+Exhale.
 Repeat as if to mimic a rhythmic breeze wafting through a thick forest of trees on a warm fall afternoon.

 As you breathe you give gratitude to the trees for this air, for it is the trees that give you the oxygen in every other breath you take.

-In the midst of a forest, beneath a massive 8-prong oak — a tree of courage and strength — I sat.
+In the midst of a forest I sat beneath a massive 8-prong oak — a tree of courage and strength.